-We can modulate to any tone, independently from where we are; there is no restriction to this.
-But, the most common is modulating to closely related keys because our ear will adapt itself better to this kind of transition, due the fact that there is some affinity between these tonalities.
-In Pop music, in general, it is also used the modulation one tone above (increase the song one tone) or a half tone above.
+We can modulate to any key, regardless of where we are, there is no restriction on that.
+However, the most common is to modulate to closely related keys, because our ear will adapt better to this type of transition, since there is an affinity between these tonalities.
+In popular music in general, modulation to two semitones or one semitone above is also used often.

-The most common is using cadences.
-We can make II – V – I progressions, or any other, to prepare better our ear to the tonality change.
-Cadences serve as “transition softeners”; they prepare the way.
-To the improviser, they also serve as indicator so that the musician sees where the song is going.
-In the article about cadences we showed one example of use of cadences in modulation.
-We will see here more examples in known songs.
+The most common is to use progressions.
+We can make II – V – I progressions, or any other, to better prepare our ear for the change of tonality.
+The cadences serve as “smoothing” agents to the transitions; they prepare the way.
+For the improviser, they also serve as a signal for the musician to realize where the song is going.
+In the article “cadences and progressions“, we show an example of using cadences to make a modulation.
+We will see more examples here within popular songs.

-But, before of this, it is worth to highlight that cadences are not the only way of soften a tonality transition.
-We can also make the “diatonic modulation“.
+However, before that, it is worth mentioning that the cadences are not the only way to smooth a transition in tonality.
+We can also do the so-called “diatonic modulation“.

 What is diatonic modulation?

-Well, the definition that we showed until now is the only one possible to diatonic modulation.
-For example, in a song in C major, after G could come the C minor chord, and in this case we would be modulating to a parallel tone using G as dominant, in other words, it didn’t change its function, despite having taken the song to another tonality.
-Therefore, a broader definition to diatonic modulation would be using the present chord in the original harmonic field to take the song to another harmonic field.
-Many authors also call this kind of modulation as “modulation with pivot chords” or “modulation with common chords”.
+Well, the definition we’ve shown so far is not the only one possible for diatonic modulation.
+For example, in a song in C major, after G, the C minor chord could come, in which case we would be modulating to the parallel tone using G as dominant, that is, it hasn’t changed its function, despite having taken the song to another tonality.

-If we would think in each possibility of modulation, we would stay here until tomorrow talking about how is possible to change the harmonic function of a chord (we could change a V7 in a secondary dominant; this one, on the other hand, could become a subV7, etc., etc.).
-It is not worth continuing discoursing about these innumerous cases, because it would be really boring.
-It is just to understand the concept, because the examples and ideas will come when we analyze the songs.
+If we were to think about each possibility of modulation, we would be here forever talking about how it is possible to change the harmonic function of a chord (we could transform a V7 into a secondary dominant; this, in turn, could become a subV7, etc. etc.).
+There is no point in talking about these countless cases, as it would be tedious.
+It is enough that the concept has been understood, because the examples and ideas will appear when we analyze songs.

-Very well, now that we know the resources, let’s show one example of song that has several modulations, so you will see how composers work with this in practice.
+Okay, now that we know the resources, let’s show you an example of a song that contains several modulations, so you can see how the composers work in practice.

-The song below has 3 tonalities: D major (in yellow), G major (in green) and A# major (in orange).
-Check it:
+The song below has 3 tonalities: D major, G major and F# major.
+Observe:

-The song still returns to the initial tonality of D major, through another modulation.
-In this case, the modulation happened through a dominant of the dominant (V7/V7), because E7 served as dominant to A, which in its time, served as dominant V7 to D. It is worth to highlight that, before this modulation, a modal borrowed chord of parallel tone appeared (A7M, highlighted in red; it belongs to the harmonic field of F#m, which is parallel to F# major).
+The song still returns to the initial key of D major, through another modulation.
+In this case, modulation occurs through a dominant of the dominant (V7/V7), since E7 acts as the dominant of A, which in turn acts as the dominant V7 of D. It is worth noting that, before this modulation, a Borrowed Chord of the parallel key appears (Amaj7, belonging to the key of F#m, which is the parallel of F# major).

-There are other characteristics in this song that could be studied apart, like imperfect cadences, inverted chords, among others.
-But as our focus here in this topic was the subject “modulation”, we will let these complete approaches in the part of studied songs here in the website.
+There are other characteristics in this song that could be analyzed separately, such as imperfect cadences, inverted chords, among other things.
+But since our focus here on this topic was the subject of “modulation”, we did not want to distract from the analysis.

 Go to: Bebop scale – bebop jazz